latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ```latex
 {% include_relative t6-af.tex %}
 ```

-In line 6 the `latest` tagging code is loaded and in addition `verbatim-alt` (which handles the reading of verbatim code, which is still under development).
-Line 11 loads the main document source shown in section [Source](#untagged-source).
+Line 2 specifies that the document language is English, line 3 sasy that PDF 2.0 should be used, line 4 that PDF/UA-2 should be produced and line 5 that the document should also be complient with the PDF/A-4f standard.
+I has to be `f` because embedded associated files are used.
+In line 6 the `latest` tagging code is loaded and in additionally `verbatim-alt` (which handles the reading of verbatim code---this is still under development and not yet integrated in `latest`).
+Line 9 directs the tagging code to use AF files for formulas.
+Finally, line 11 loads the main document source which is displayed in section [Source](#untagged-source) above.

 ### Tagging, using MathML structure elements {#mathml-se}